 If you move here with a vehicle (or if you're a returning B.C. resident), you need to register, license and insure the vehicle within 30 days of arriving.
 If you're driving a commercial motor vehicle, it must be registered, licensed and insured in B.C. immediately.

 Passenger vehicles and most other vehicles will need to pass a mechanical safety inspection at a B.C. designated inspection facility before they can be registered, licensed and insured.
-These facilities are listed in the Yellow Pages under "Vehicle Inspection Service" or visit
+These facilities are listed at

 When your vehicle has passed the inspection, take the vehicle, the inspection report and the Vehicle Registration to any Autoplan broker to register, license and insure it.
 You'll need to hand in your out-of-province plates.
 Make sure you bring valid primary ID and one piece of secondary ID.
 Go to